4. CALYPSO Parameters

 The provided path which containing the prototype structures (end with .vasp).

 For example, PrototypePath = ["path/to/vasp/poscar"].
-In the very begining, the code will parser the provided path and save them into ~/.cache/calypso/prototype naming as {number of atoms}.csv.
-And all the structures with same number of atoms will saved here.
+In the very beginning, the code will parser the provided path and save them into ~/.cache/calypso/prototype naming as {number of atoms}.csv.
+And all the structures with same number of atoms will save here.

 There is no default value.
 You must supply this variable if you want to use it.